polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 Encoding resume on-chain in this pallet (rather than relying solely on an external SDK preimage tool to assemble the seven calls) means the resume logic is versioned and tested alongside the halt logic.
 If the set of pallets that need flipping ever changes (e.g., a new outbound queue version is added), `trigger()` and `resume()` move together as one pallet upgrade; there is no second artifact to keep in sync.

-The pallet has three resume paths, with different policies for who resumes the bridge:
+The pallet has two resume paths, with different policies for who resumes the bridge.
+Fellowship resolution is a `resolve(policy)` extrinsic taking a `ResolutionPolicy` enum parameter:

-* **`resolve_genuine`**: the pallet refunds the deposit and transitions to `Normal`, but does **not** auto-resume.
+* **`resolve(Genuine)`**: the pallet refunds the deposit and transitions to `Normal`, but does not auto-resume.
 The trigger was a legitimate incident response, so resuming requires an explicit `resume()` call once the underlying issue is fixed.
-Fellowship issues `resume()` when ready; this is fast (Fellowship XCM voice, the same path as the resolve calls) and keeps incident-response decisions deliberate.
+Fellowship issues `resume()` when ready.
-* **`resolve_malicious`**: slashes the deposit and transitions directly to `Resuming`.
+* **`resolve(Malicious)`**: slashes the deposit and transitions directly to `Resuming`.
 The bridge auto-resumes via `on_initialize` without waiting on a separate `resume()` call.
-The trigger was bogus, so no separate decision is needed.
+The trigger was malicious and the bridge should be resumed immediately, so no separate decision is needed.
-* **Backstop timeout**: refunds the deposit, transitions to `Resuming`, and auto-resumes (same shape as `resolve_malicious` for the resume side).
+* **Backstop timeout**: refunds the deposit, transitions to `Resuming`, and auto-resumes (same shape as `resolve(Malicious)` for the resume side).
 The reasoning: if Fellowship has been unreachable for the full backstop window, the default policy is "the trigger was probably bad", since a real incident would have been resolved well before then.
 The per-asset Gateway-side velocity caps from the companion preventive layer remain in force regardless and continue to bound value-at-risk after the bridge resumes.

 The existing SDK governance resume preimage still works and remains the fallback if the pallet itself is somehow wedged (governance can always submit `set_operating_mode(Normal)` directly to the underlying Snowbridge pallets via root).
 The `resume()` extrinsic is the fast, on-chain path for the common case; the SDK preimage is the slow, out-of-band escape hatch.